 Thanx collects and tracks NPS (Net Promoter Score) responses, allowing you to see trends in customer satisfaction over time, across your locations, and against industry benchmarks.
 Thanx automatically sorts through the noise to instantly alert you when loyal customers’ satisfaction is on the decline so you can reach out to rectify issues.

 Interested in learning more about your top customers (and building a program that keeps them loyal)?
-Talk to us today.
+Contact us today.